-WHEREAS studying, teaching, and research have become increasingly difficult for many students, that the "University Senate shall . . . (c) work for the advancement of academic freedom and the protection of faculty interests" and "(d) work for the promotion of student welfare and the enhancement of student life"; and
+WHEREAS section 23 of the Charters and Statutes of Columbia University (hereinafter "Statutes") states that the "University Senate shall . . . (c) work for the advancement of academic freedom and the protection of faculty interests" and "(d) work for the promotion of student welfare and the enhancement of student life"; and

-WHEREAS external entities have sought to interfere in the internal affairs of Columbia University in submit such proposals to the Trustees or to the President or to the several Faculties as in its judgment may serve to increase the efficiency of University work;" and "(c) to consider any question that may arise as to the conduct or efficiency of any officer of administration or instruction, and to report thereon to the
+WHEREAS section 22 of the Statutes states that "It shall be the duty of the University Senate . . . (b) to submit such proposals to the Trustees or to the President or to the several Faculties as in its judgment may serve to increase the efficiency of University work;" and "(c) to consider any question that may arise as to the conduct or efficiency of any officer of administration or instruction, and to report thereon to the Trustees through the President"; and